Python Example

 Scenario: You’ve fetched a large dataset of user activities from a GraphQL endpoint.

-Action: Use Python to filter the dataset based on a specific user input parameter (e.g.,"task_type"
+Action: Use Python to filter the dataset based on a specific user input parameter (e.g.,"task_type") and return only the entries that match that category.

 Outcome: The LLM receives a concise, relevant subset of data that directly answers the user’s query. -